mhooten/mhooten.github.io/_pages/about.md

 * New paper accepted in Annals of Applied Statistics:

 Schwob, M.R., M.B.
 Hooten, N. Calzada, and T.H.
 Keitt.
 (In Press).
 Spatial hyperspheric models for compositional data analysis.
 Annals of Applied Statistics.

-* New paper accepted in Methods in Ecology and Evolution:

-Goel, N., C. Bossu, J.J.
-Van Ee, E. Zavaleta, K. Ruegg, and M.B.
-Hooten.
-(In Press).
-Identifying genomic adaptation to local climate using mechanistic evolutionary models.
-Methods in Ecology and Evolution.

 * New paper published in Spatial Statistics: